YadamD/stocksify/README.md

 Spotify artist stocks

 ## TODO
-- [ ] Add scheduled run to auto-log data every day!
+- [x] Add scheduled run to auto-log data every day!
+  - Added with github actions
 - [ ] Add more artists - to add an artist, see **Notes**
 - [ ] Check Vercel for deployment